 A WMS Facilitates The Most Optimal Picking Method

-Different warehouses use different picking methods based on their business’s needs.
+Different warehouses use different order picking methods based on their business’s needs.
 Once a warehouse starts growing, discrete order picking (picking orders one at a time) becomes inefficient.
 This is when warehouse managers begin applying different picking methods, and a WMS can assist with the following popular methods.

 How a WMS Supports This Process